 There is a similar holiday on the seventh day of the seventh month of the Chinese lunar calendar.
 Again, to quote the Star: “Legend has it [that] a fairy and her earthly lover, who were separated by the wife of the Jade Emperor, the paramount ruler of heaven, meet each other once a year on that day on a bridge made up of magpies flying across the Milky Way that divides them.”
 But the article went on to quote a Chinese man who said, “No young people can remember the festival of the lunar calendar; the Western Valentine’s Day is more romantic and modern for the young.”

-In America, at least when I was a student decades ago, elementary school children celebrated by making “mail boxes” from paper bags, which were then hung in the classroom.
-On Valentine’s Day, kids drop into each others’ mailbox a small store-bought card (featuring cartoons like Snoopy or Peppa-Pig, and/or heart-filled decorations) in each other’s mail boxes.
-If there was a girl you secretly liked, this was a good time to try to make it known, hoping she would take your card’s sentiments seriously.
-A popular candy (I think they are still made) was tiny heart-shaped sugar pills with things printed on them like “Be mine,” “You’re Sweet” and “From Your Valentine” (see below for more about these phrases).
-By the time we were in high school, Valentine’s Day cards were only sent to and from lovers.
+In America, elementary school children celebrate by decorating “mail boxes” from paper bags, which were then hung in the classroom.
+On Valentine’s Day, kids drop into each others’ mailbox a small store-bought card (featuring cartoons like Snoopy or Peppa-Pig, and/or heart-filled decorations).
+If there is a girl you secretly like, this is a good time to try to make it known, hoping she will take your card’s sentiments seriously.
+A popular candy is tiny heart-shaped sugar pills with things printed on them like “Be mine,” “You’re Sweet” and “From Your Valentine” (see below for more about these phrases).
+By the time you get to high school, Valentine’s Day cards and gifts are only sent to and from lovers.
 Roses are popular, and according to Goodhousekeeping.com, the colors mean something: red for love, pink for happiness, purple for royalty, and white for sympathy.
 In the first years of my marriage, we and many couples made a big deal of the holiday, going out for a nice dinner after work, and exchanging gifts like flowers, stuffed animals, candy and jewelry.
 When you get tired of competing with young couples for a table on Feb.
 14, a nice alternative is a quiet dinner and film at home, but Valentine’s cards and edible gifts remain popular.
 Oh, and don’t forget your dog/cat.
 Goodhousekeeping says that in 2020, Americans spent over $751 million on Valentine’s gifts for pets!

 So, even though the sacred roots for this holiday are largely unknown, St. Valentine might still be pleased to know that his love for a student gave birth to an international holiday celebrating love—which he surely counted among God’s greatest gifts to the world.
 (The word “love” appears in the Bible 572 times, so it must be important!)
 And whether you are single or have found your true love, why not observe this annual holiday as an excuse to let those you love know how you feel?
 It does not have to cost a lot to say “I love you” and it is a phrase that most people love to hear!